Group actions and higher topological complexity of lens spaces: Higher topological complexity of lens spaces

+\textbf{Concluding remarks:} For a fibration $F\to E\to B$, we have obtained the upper bounds on $\TC_k(E)$ in \Cref{thm: tck ub total space sub tc} and then in \Cref{cor: ub tck}, we compared the bound in \eqref{eq: ub total space} with the usual dimensional upper bound.
+It is natural to ask, under what conditions the bounds obtained in \Cref{thm: tck ub total space sub tc} improves the dimension-connectivity upper bound \eqref{eq: dim conn ub}?

+In \Cref{sec: gact}, we used group actions to improve the usual dimensional upper bound on the higher topological complexity.
+One can ask, how can the group actions be used to improve the dimension-connectivity upper bound?

-The author would like to thank Jes\'{u}s Gonz\'{a}lez for his comments and insightful discussions related to this work.
-The author also thank Rekha Santhanam and Soumyadip Thandar for their support and for many insightful discussions.
+\textbf{Acknowledgment:} The author extends gratitude to both reviewers for their valuable suggestions and comments, which greatly contributed to enhancing the paper's presentation and exposition.
+Special thanks are also due to the reviewer for suggesting questions highlighted in the concluding remarks.
+Author also thank Prof. Jes\'{u}s Gonz\'{a}lez for his comments and insightful discussions related to this work and appreciation is expressed to Prof. Rekha Santhanam and Soumyadip Thandar for their many useful discussions.